 Trading companies are nowadays more interested in students with a technical background then ever before.
 The companies know that these students do not have a financial background, however, most of them expect you to have a general – and sometimes in depth – knowledge of the general types of derivatives and the mathematical elaboration behind it.
 This course will first take you through the theoretical description of the different kind of financial instruments, before it continues into the mathematics of option theory.
 Check out the preview pages at the bottom of this page.
 From time to time, we will also share some examples of interview questions through our social media accounts.

+How do you prepare for market making game during trading interviews?
 Market making is an essential part of the interview for a lot of trading companies.
 The interviewer can test the applicant’s intuition, stress-resistance, sharpness, short-term memory and the applicant’s ability to draw conclusions from information.
 This course will first explain how market making works by getting into the background information, by explaining what limit order books are and how they operate.
 After the introduction to limit order books, this course will continue by explaining how the market making game usually works during an interview.
 Finally, Trading Interview will provide you with a unique tool, in which you can simulate a market making game.
 Do you want to try out an example?
 Click here!
 Additionally, we also have a very useful card game, which is known to be a frequently faced game during trading interviews.
 These market making games provide you with the best possible preparation for your interviews.
 Check out the card game screenshots at the bottom of this page!

 The Linear Algebra course helps you to briefly recap the linear algebra topics from university.
 This branche of mathematics proves to be a very powerful tool for structuring and processing a large amount of data.
 Therefore, it is also important that a quant has a good understanding of linear algebra.
 The course is a theoretical recap and has no focus on interview questions.
 The reason behind this is because the questions during interviews are usually rather theoretical, which is different compared to – for example – the questions regarding probability theory.